2014 Events Observed by the Diverse People of the United States

 Anniversary of the Signing of Americans with Disabilities Act

-The Americans with Disabilities Act of 1990 (ADA) is a law that was enacted by the U.S. Congress in 1990 “to establish a clear and comprehensive prohibition of discrimination on the basis of disability."
+2015 marks the 25th anniversary of the signing of the Americans with Disabilities Act (ADA), a law enacted by the U.S. Congress in 1990 “to establish a clear and comprehensive prohibition of discrimination on the basis of disability."
 It was signed into law on July 26, 1990, by President George H. W. Bush, and later amended with changes effective January 1, 2009.

 Bon Festival (Feast of Lanterns)